This is the RCA Section of

 |

-| The 50B was built, starting in about 1927 or 1928.
+The 50B was also built by GE, starting in about 1928.
 This was Heising-modulated, linear-amplified, and water-cooled.
 One of the earliest practical 50 kW transmitters, 50Bs were in daily use for over 30 years. | |

 |